xinwu74/xinwu74.github.io/index.md

 Here is **Xin Wu (Tina, 吴欣)**.

-📖 I am currently a graduate student 🔭, and my main research interests are image processing, artificial intelligence 💻 + medical 🏥, with a focus on imaging medicine, and intelligent Chinese medicine diagnosis.
-My research interests lie in Machine Learning, Computer Vision and Multimodal learning.
+📖 I am currently a graduate student 🔭.

 🤔 Only two things make me move.

-i.⌨️ 🧱 Working with Attention.
+i. ⌨️ 🧱 Working with Attention.
 It's all I need.

 ii.
 Life was like a box of chocolates 🍫.
 You never know what you're going to get.

 iii. ❤️ I like running 🏃‍♀️, eating 🐮, traveling 🏝, and bicycling 🚴.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *wu1351658806[at]163[dot]com*
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *wu1351658806[at]163.com*

 <br>